openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 1. Highlight the complete folder path in the top pane, type `cmd` and hit Enter
 ![windows pane](/images/windows-explorer-cmd.jpeg)
 1. This opens a command line windows in the Parity folder, you can launch parity with [CLI flags](https://wiki.parity.io/Configuring-Parity.html#cli-options)

+### How to generate a new hardcoded sync block for Parity light client ?

+Parity light client allows you to set a hardcoded block from which the light client will sync to reach the top of the chain faster.
+Note that this hardcoded block will only be used if no prior light database is found.
+Here is how you can generate the needed info to create a chain specifications file:
+1. Run `parity --light` and make sure to reach the top of the chain.
+1. Stop parity with `ctrl-c`.
+1. Run `parity export-hardcoded-sync`.
+1. Copy the output of the previous command using the field : `"hardcodedSync": { COPY_OUTPUT_HERE }` into your new [chain specifications](https://wiki.parity.io/Chain-specification.html) file.
+1. Run the light client with your new specificatiions `parity --light --chain /path/to/your/new/specifications`